-I have found that many Mormons are not aware of all that the Mormon church teaches.
+Many Mormons are not aware of all that the Mormon church teaches.
 Many of the LDS doctrines are contrary to what the Bible teaches.
 This articles shows what they teach and why it is contrary to Biblical Christianity.

 One of the central tenants of Mormon doctrine that separates Mormonism from Christianity is the LDS teaching of a plurality of Gods.
 Christianity has always been monotheistic.
 Technically speaking, Mormonism is henotheism, a form of polytheism that emphasizes a central deity.
 Mormon literature teaches that there is only one god over this planet, but that there are other planets that have other gods ruling over them.
 Joseph Smith wrote, “In the beginning, the head of the gods called a council of the gods; and they came together and concocted a plan to create the world and (the) people in it.
 But this is what God’s Word says:

 “Declares the LORD…Before me no god was formed, nor will there be one after me.
 I, even I, am the LORD, and apart from me there is no savior.”
 (Isaiah 43:10-11)